-A conditionally admitted student whose academic performance results in being dropped from program may appeal for readmission to the University through the campus-specific Conditional Appeals Committee (CAC) where the original conditional admission was granted.
-A student who transfers to another accredited institution after being dropped from program may also appeal the transfer admission to the University through the campus-specific CAC
+A conditionally admitted student whose academic performance results in being dropped from the program may appeal for readmission to the University, after a period of 12 months, through the campus-specific Conditional Appeals Committee (CAC) where the original conditional admission was granted.
+Students who have transferred to accredited universities after being dropped from the program and wish to return to Troy must apply for admission through the Office of Admissions.